 - their use with children in the home might help in developing social skills.

 - The use of a female persona and voice for these assistants and what signals is this sending;

 - How our personal data will drive algorithms and those who will be ‘paying’ our assistant will be the advertisers as our choices might be more and more driven by the needs of the platform owner

-Are Alexa and her mates here to stay?
+Are Alexa and her mates here to stay in aged care?

 Will this trend catch on – well according to users in Carlsbad by the Sea retirement village in US they can’t get enough of Alexa.
 Their feedback has been positive with minor glitches like Alexa’s voice (or that of similar smart speakers), asking the right question and being clear in your request.
 Obviously some of these issues need to be ironed out for an older cohort of clients but they don’t seem insurmountable.
 A the date on sales referred to above would seem to indicate they are here to stay.

 Not a ‘early adopter’ – wait awhile, the case might become more compelling

 You might like to wait awhile while this technology and its user-friendliness improves.
 Some argue that the artificial intelligence (AI) platforms are still in a state of ‘flux’ and each system has its own drawbacks and benefits.
 You might want to wait while the market sorts itself out and a key player dominates and sorts out the bugs.
 While you are waiting though keep an eye on what is happening and the potential of voice activated assistance such as Alexa, Cortana, and Siri.